Atmosphere/atmosphere/README.md

 ### Official Documentation
 Our Wiki contains [several tutorials](https://github.com/Atmosphere/atmosphere/wiki) for getting started.
 You can also browse the framework's [Javadoc](http://atmosphere.github.com/atmosphere/apidocs/) for Server Components, and [atmosphere.js](https://github.com/Atmosphere/atmosphere/wiki/jQuery.atmosphere.js-API) for Client Components

+### Quick Start

+The Atmosphere's Framework ships with many examples describing how to implements WebSockets, Server Side Events, Long Polling client's application.
+Take a look at [this page](https://github.com/Atmosphere/atmosphere/wiki/Getting-Started-with-the-samples) to pick the best sample to starts with.

 ### To use Atmosphere, add the following dependency:
 ```xml